apify/apify-docs/content/academy/web_scraping_for_beginners/challenge.md

 ## [](#next) First up

+From this course, you should have all the knowledge to build this scraper by yourself.
+Give it a try, then come back to compare your scraper with our solution.

 Let's start off this section easy by [initializing and setting up]({{@link web_scraping_for_beginners/challenge/initializing_and_setting_up.md}}) our project with the Crawlee CLI (don't worry, no additional install is required).